ircrelay/ircrelay-client-guides/guides/irssi/guide.md

 To start your connection to IRCRelay just use ```/CONNECT IRCRelay```.

-If you didn't specify your irc password, you'll be prompted to provide on the initial connection and can use the following command: ```/QUOTE PASS <IRCRelay <your IRCRelay password>```
+If you didn't specify your irc password, you'll be prompted to provide on the initial connection and can use the following command: ```/QUOTE PASS <IRCRelay>:<your IRCRelay password>```

 Incidentally when you next start up irssi, you'll automatically connect to IRCRelay.